At White House, Juggling Staff and a Chinese Summit

 In this country it has been an eventful week in politics.
 The White House spokesman, Scott McClellan, is leaving, Karl Rove's job description is changing, and Defense Secretary Donald Rumsfeld, despite several calls for his departure, is staying.
 And that's something President Bush made clear he is emphatic about.

-President GEORGE W. BUSH: I hear the voices, and I read the front page, and I know the speculation.
+GEORGE W: I hear the voices, and I read the front page, and I know the speculation.
 But I'm the decider, and I decide what is best, and what's best is for Don Rumsfeld to remain as the Secretary of Defense.

 SIEGEL: By week's end, we've seen a crack of daylight in the mess that is Iraqi politics.
 An official visit by China's president, one that is not quite a state visit, and among other polls, one that shows discontent with Congress on the rise.
 And here to discuss some of these matters are columnists E. J. Dionne of the Washington Post and Georgetown University, and Tod Lindberg of the Washington Times and the Hoover Institution.
 Tod is sitting in for David Brooks this week.
 Welcome back to both of you.